 By the standard for home affordability measure, all major cities in Michigan are affordable for the typical homeowner.
-In contrast, only 30% of the major cities, or six of the 20 analyzed, are affordable to the typical renter.
+In contrast, only 30% of the major cities, or six of the 20 we analyzed, are affordable to the typical renter.

-Affordability of College Cities in Michigan
+Affordability of college cities in Michigan

 The Wolverine State has several major college towns, so which ones are most affordable as owners and renters?